pcdshub/pytmc/docs/pragma_usage.rst

    {attribute 'pytmc' := '
        pv: TEST:MAIN:SCALE
-       io: input
+       io: i
    '}
    scale : LREAL := 0.0;

 The developer must specify the PV name (``pv:`` line).
 All other fields are optional.
-We recommend that the user specif the direction of the data (``io:`` line) however.
+We recommend that the user specify the direction of the data (``io:`` line) however.

 Pytmc needs no additional information but users have the option to override default settings manually.
-For example a developer can specify ``scan:`` field (configures how and when the value is updated) even though this is not required.
+For example a developer can specify the ``SCAN`` field , which configures how and when the value is updated, even though this is not required.
 For additional information on all the pragma fields, consult the `Pragma fields`_ section.